-On the occasion of the biggest eclipse to ever hit earth, Willey and Co. would like to remind you that the last biggest eclipse to hit earth ever, was in 1979.
+On the occasion of the biggest eclipse to ever hit earth, Willey and Co. would like to remind you that the last biggest eclipse to ever hit earth, was in 1979.
 If it has been that long since you have had someone pump your septic system it is time to give us a call.
 Not only do we do septic system pumping, replacement and installation in Sussex County, we are also one of the most trusted well drillers in the area.
 Now, well drilling takes talent and skill, depending on what you are looking for.
 If you are looking for oil then you will need to go the Jed Clampett route and just hope for the best, but if it is water you are looking for Willey and Co. are your crew.
 Back in the old days, it was not uncommon to drill quite a few holes in order to find an acceptable water source.
 Basically drilling for water was a hit or miss prospect because the information about groundwater was simply not available as it is today.
 Due to advances in ground penetrating radar, sonar and GPS technologies it is incredibly easy to find the ideal spot to drill a well on your property.
 Now as much as we are old school in our customer service, we firmly believe in utilizing the most current technology in order to save you money and get the job done as effectively as possible.
 We haven’t been around for 40 years for nothing!

 As we said, when we are contracted to drill a well for our clients the first thing we do is research.
 With the proper research, finding the ideal location to drill a well is much easier, in fact it is necessary.
 Well drilling has historically been done in three different ways.
 The first is the most obvious, find two willing souls and hand them a shovel.
 We know from history text and archeology that well digging has been around for thousands of years.
 The town square used to be the focus of everyday life in ancient times and generally a well was at the center.
 The people actually built their lives around the water.